leod/hooks/README.md

 This project is currently in a hiatus due to a lack of time.
 Hopefully, development will continue at some point...

+Currently compiles only with older versions of rustc, e.g. `nightly-2018-04-10` works for me.

 ## Demo
 This video shows where we are at: [https://vimeo.com/267324565](https://vimeo.com/267324565).